Virtual currency: Definitions

 In 2018, Directive (EU) 2018/843 of the European Parliament and of the Council entered into force.
-The Directive defines the term "virtual currencies" to mean "a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money, but is accepted by natural or legal persons as a means of exchange and which can be transferred, stored and traded electronically".
+The Directive defines the term "virtual currencies" to mean "a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money, but is accepted by natural or legal persons as a means of exchange and which can be transferred, stored and traded electronically."

 History of the term

-In a 2013 congressional hearing on virtual currencies, Ben Bernanke said they "have been viewed as a form of 'electronic money' or area of payment system technology that has been evolving over the past 20 years", referencing a 1995 congressional hearing on the Future of Money before the Committee on Banking and Financial Services.
+In a 2013 congressional hearing on virtual currencies, Ben Bernanke said they "have been viewed as a form of 'electronic money' or area of payment system technology that has been evolving over the past 20 years," referencing a 1995 congressional hearing on the Future of Money before the Committee on Banking and Financial Services.

 The Internet currency Flooz was created in 1999.
 The term "virtual currency" appears to have been coined around 2009, paralleling the development of digital currencies and social gaming.

 Although the correct classification is "digital currency", the US government prefers and has uniformly adopted the term "virtual currency".
-The FinCEN was first, followed by the FBI in 2012, the General Accounting Office in 2013, as well as the government agencies testifying at the November 2013 US Senate hearing on bitcoin, including the Department of Homeland Security, the US Securities and Exchange Commission, the Office of the Attorney General.
+The FinCEN was first, followed by the FBI in 2012, the General Accounting Office in 2013, as well as the government agencies testifying at the November 2013 US Senate hearing on bitcoin, including the Department of Homeland Security, the US Securities and Exchange Commission, and the Office of the Attorney General.

 Limits on being currency

 Attributes of a real currency, as defined in 2011 in the Code of Federal Regulations, such as real paper money and real coins are simply that they act as legal tender and circulate "customarily".

-The IRS decided in March 2014, to treat bitcoin and other virtual currencies as property for tax purposes, not as currency.
-Some have suggested that this makes bitcoins not fungible—that is one bitcoin is not identical to another bitcoin, unlike one gallon of crude oil being identical to another gallon of crude oil—making bitcoin unworkable as a currency.
+In March 2014, the IRS decided to treat bitcoin and other virtual currencies as property for tax purposes, not as currency.
+Adam Levitin, a law professor at Georgetown University, suggested that this made bitcoins not fungible, that is one bitcoin is not identical to another bitcoin, unlike one gallon of crude oil being identical to another gallon of crude oil and making bitcoin unworkable as a currency.
 Others have stated that a measure like accounting on average cost basis would restore fungibility to the currency.